kennygrant/bestiary/scope.md

 }
 ```

 The full rules for scope in Go are set out in the [Language Spec](https://golang.org/ref/spec#Declarations_and_scope).
 It is broadly similar to other languages in the C family, and there are few surprises here apart from shadowing variables inadvertently \(see below\).

 ## Shadowing

-Be careful if you use the automatic assignment operator := that you don't accidentally shadow variables from the outer block.
+Be careful when using the automatic assignment operator := that you don't accidentally shadow variables from the outer block.
 In the case below err is created twice, and if you relied on err being set in the outside scope it would not be.
 In most cases this isn't a problem but it's something to be aware of.
+Most linters warn about any dangerous instances of shadowing so if you use a linter it is not usually a problem in practice.

 ```go
 // err is created